-Focal impaired awareness seizures (FIAS)
+Focal impaired consciousness seizures

-Focal impaired awareness seizures (previously called complex partial seizures) affect a bigger part of one hemisphere (side) of the brain than focal aware seizures.
+Focal impaired consciousness seizures (previously called focal impaired awareness seizures) affect a bigger part of one hemisphere (side) of the brain than focal preserved consciousness seizures.

 The person's consciousness is affected and they may be confused.
 They might be able to hear you, but not fully understand what you say or be able to respond to you.
 They may not react as they would normally.
 If you speak loudly to them, they may think you are being aggressive, and so they may react aggressively towards you.